 Observe that for $\mathbb P$-almost every $\omega\in\Omega,$

 Setting $0< \gamma < \kappa_1/3$ and defining $C(\omega) := e^{\gamma n(\omega) }$, we have that $C(\omega)\in L^2(\Omega)$ since

 Finally, from \eqref{Rtail} we obtain that

-which completes the proof of Step 2. \begin{step}{3} We show (P5) in Section \ref{TheoremB} holds, and therefore, we finish the proof of the theorem. \end{step} Observe that from the construction of the partition $\mathcal P(\omega)$ in Sections \ref{pathwiseconstr} and \ref{measurabletower}, and the definition of the return function $R$ it is evident that $R$ is a stopping time.
-Finally, from Step 2, we obtain that
+which completes the proof of Step 2. \begin{step}{3} We show $\mathrm{(P5)}$ in Section \ref{randomtowers} holds, which completes the proof of the theorem. \end{step} {Observe that, from the construction of the partition $\mathcal{P}(\omega)$ in Sections \ref{pathwiseconstr} and \ref{measurabletower}, as well as the definition of the return function $R$, it follows that $R$ is a stopping time.
+Indeed, the families of sets $\mathcal{P}_n(\omega)$, $\Delta_n(\omega)$, and $S_n(\omega)$ are constructed recursively, each step depending only on the past sequence $(\omega_0, \ldots, \omega_{n-1})$.} Finally, from Step 2, we obtain that